6 things to do when everything is crashing down on you

 3. Have a plan

 Now that you know what you want / need, the next step is to have at least a high level plan on how you can achieve that outline.
-Not to harp, but it doesn’t count unless it’s written down.
-Take it a step further and figure out exactly what your next step should be – if you continue this process, you’ll have a clear plan through completion.
+Keep in mind, it doesn’t count unless it’s written down.
+Start with the high level and then take it a step further and figure out exactly what your next step should be – if you continue this process, you’ll have a clear plan through completion.

 4. Be consistent

-One of the keys to long term success (in marketing and just in general) is to find something that works and build it into a long term routine or process.
+One of the keys to long term success (in marketing and just in general) is to find something that works and build it into a long term routine or process – be consistent.
 It’s fine to try new things, but do it in a systematic way.

 5. Have someone to talk to